 It’s important for you to know exactly what your partner is dealing with.
 There are various causes of ED, some of them physical and anatomical, others psychological.
 Having a thorough understanding of ED will mean that you can have more informed, empathetic and sympathetic conversations with your partner.

 Your partner may be feeling alone: ED is a very isolating health issue.
 Speaking to him will take some of the edge off of his concerns, and help him to organise his thoughts better.
-It also makes you face the condition as a team.
+It also makes you face the conditions as a team.
 This will allow you both to formulate a plan of action to address his condition together.
 You may need to make adjustments to your sex life or your relationship — communicate openly about the necessary changes.

 There are many different treatments for ED: psychosexual counselling; penile injections; penile implants; penile creams; vacuum pumps; hormone treatment; surgery; or a variety of medications such as Levitra, Viagra, Cialis, and Spedra.
 The important thing is for you to be part of the solution by supporting your partner and being there for him during the treatment process.